 It has been featured in many films including Eloise, Arthur, The Cotton Club, Crocodile Dundee, Scent of a Woman, Home Alone 2, Sleepless in Seattle, The Great Gatsby and American Hustle; and on television in Friends, Seinfeld and The Sopranos, among many others.

-The Americas Edition of the World Branding Awards took place in the Terrace Room at The Plaza in July 2018, and returns for its second edition later this year.
+The Americas Edition of the World Branding Awards took place in the Terrace Room at The Plaza in July 2018, and returns for its second edition soon.
+Please check back for updates.

 You can find out more about The Plaza hotel here.